tock/tock/doc/reference/trd104-syscalls.md

 return value of the upcall.

-Yield variants which return a result to the caller will use one or more of the `yield-param-N` arguments to do so.
+Yield variants which return a result to the caller will use one or more of the `yield-param-X` arguments to do so.
 Allowing the kernel to pass a return value in a register back to userspace would require either re-entering the kernel or expensive execution architectures (e.g., additional stacks or additional stack frames) for upcalls.